‘Teen Mom’ Star Amber Portwood Ordered To Court Following Battery And Deadly Weapon Charges

 The man asks the woman to stop yelling because their baby is present, but the woman continues to yell.

-To help bolster their case, prosecutors are reportedly using audio, video and text messages.
+To help bolster their case, prosecutors are reportedly using audio, video, and text messages.

 “Prosecutors seem to be building quite the case against Portwood.
 They recently entered ’emails, audio’ and video into the court record,” a report said.
 “They will be using the messages and other documents against Portwood in court.
 Prosecutors previously listed evidence as audio from the July 5 incident with her boyfriend, Andrew Glennon.”

-Prosecutors also have nearly 2 dozen photographs of Andrew’s injuries and video from their camera.
+Prosecutors also have nearly two dozen photographs of Andrew’s injuries and video from their camera.

 View this post on Instagram